Locko2901/BetterChatBot/README.md

 ### Install/Check Node.js and npm

-Also, make sure you have `Node.js` and `npm` installed on your computer.
+Make sure you have `Node.js` and `npm` installed on your computer.
 These are essential for running and managing the dependencies of the bot.
 You can check if they're installed and their version by running:

 ```shell
 node -v